top of page

 Hope House, The Haven, and Habitat for Humanity provide shelter and resources to assist those experiencing homelessness in our community.
 The partnership between these three non-profit organizations means that those most in need in our community are able to get the help they need.
 This year, we want to invite you to be a part of this collaborative event that provides an opportunity for our community to participate and support our local organizations and helps bring awareness to homelessness in our community.

 Unfortunately, many communities including ours have seen an unprecedented increase in homelessness due to after effects of the pandemic, a lack of affordable and accessible housing, and closing of businesses affecting people’s jobs and childcare.
 Now, more than ever, members in our community need us.
 And we need you!
 You, your company, business, family, group, or organization can be a part of this event.
 Your support will help three local non-profits (The Haven, Hope House, and Habitat for Humanity).

 You, your family, group, organization or business can be part of this homelessness experience.
-Participate virtually by sleeping outside overnight in a cardboard box home, a tent, or in your car at your home, school or work parking lot, campground, etc. or in-person at First Presbyterian Church.
+Sleep in a cardboard box, pitch a tent, or sleep in your car to bring awareness to homelessness.
 Or consider being a sponsor or donating in support.

 Registered participants will receive t-shirts.
 There will be speakers,

 live entertainment, food and community at the in-person event.